-- i) From your direct counterpart It is essential to obtain prior informed consent for access to genetic resources from your counterpart, through, e.g. concluding of a contract. - ii) From the government of the country providing genetic resources iii) From other stakeholders

-In the case where the laws and administrative measures of the government providing genetic resources stipulate requirements for PIC, you must follow the procedures by, e.g. providing the specified information and applying for a permit.
+- i) From your direct counterpart It is essential to obtain prior informed consent for access to genetic resources from your counterpart, through, e.g. concluding of a contract. - ii) From the government of the country providing genetic resources In the case where the laws and administrative measures of the government providing genetic resources stipulate requirements for PIC, you must follow the procedures by, e.g. providing the specified information and applying for a permit.